While rookies use tactics, pros use processes

-We try to systemise our process for testing and learning in order to keep a tempo.
+We try to systemize our process for testing and learning in order to keep a tempo.

-We categorise our backlog of ideas by using the AARRR framework (Acquisition, Activation, Retention, Referrals, Revenue).
+We categorize our backlog of ideas by using the AARRR framework (Acquisition, Activation, Retention, Referrals, Revenue).
 Then we give every idea a score from 1 to 10 by using the “ICE” system.
-ICE stands for Impact, Confidence and Ease of execution:
+ICE stands for Impact, Confidence, and Ease of execution:

-After picking the top ideas to run based on our prioritisation, we have to think of a hypothesis and move these ideas to the upcoming tests list.
+After picking the top ideas to run based on our prioritization, we have to think of a hypothesis and move these ideas to the upcoming tests list.
 Try to run simple tests.

 Once the test has finished, write down the results.
 Did the experiment change the situation upwards?
 Or downwards?
 Did it work or not?

 Be cautious.
 This part might be your “getting liver-punched” arc.

 Don’t get frustrated.